-We work alongside the medical community to provide these days of play for siblings visiting their sister or brother in the hospital.
-These days balance fun with the comfort of talking with other siblings who are walking in similar shoes.
+We work alongside the medical community to help create programs such as “Sib Day” for siblings who have a sister or brother in the hospital.
+These programs balance fun with the comfort of talking with other siblings who are walking in similar shoes.

 Allie’s Helping Hands’ collaborative approach with the medical community plays another very important role – siblings have a voice in the healthcare system.